MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-get-started.md

 description: "Learn about how the Migration Manager tool in the modern SharePoint Admin Center works and how to get started with it."
 ---

-# Overview:  Migrate your file shares to Microsoft 365 with Migration Manager
+# Overview: Migrate your file shares to Microsoft 365

 Migrating your on-premises file share content to Microsoft 365 lets you collaborate with innovative Office apps, intelligent cloud services, and world-class security.
 Migration Manager helps you get there.